fanoping/DLCV2018SPRING/final/README.md

   * Task 1: Small Data Supervised Learning
     * Train classifier using a limited version of Fashion MNIST dataset
     * Apply transfer learning
-  * Task 2: One-shot / Few-shot Learning
+  * Task 2: One-shot / Few-shot Learning (Not done, performance not good)
     * Design model to recognize a number of novel classes with insufficient number of training images

 ## Requirements